EOEPCA/system-description/docs/processing/application-hub.md

-# PDE - Processor Development Environment
+# Application Hub

 > The purpose of this section is to identify the building-block, its role in the architecture, and its relationship to the other building-blocks expressed through the interfaces it provides and consumes.
 The idea is to provide a singular entrypoint to the EOEPCA building-blocks.<br>
 > In the first instant, gather relevant information from existing docs/wikis where it exists, and collate here.<br>
 > Use dedicated markdown files to separate the sub-section content if needed.<br>
 > Use diagrams where useful.

-The Processor Development Environment (PDE) provides integrated web tooling to perform interactive analysis and to develop, test and package apps for ADES execution.
-It provides an environment that seeks to replicate the conditions an application experiences when running in the ADES on a platform.
+The Application Hub provides integrated web tooling to perform interactive analysis, to develop, test & package apps for ADES execution, and to provide a user-extensible capability for interactive dashboards.
+This includes a web IDE (Code Server) that provides an environment that seeks to replicate the conditions an application experiences when running in the ADES on a platform.

 ## Description